+In European countries, the ideological fringe often has influence and presence.
+Such is not the case here.
 The various radical critiques are important, however.
-For example, among all the ideologies, radicals have cogent, if not always compelling, explanatory models that speak to the old and continuing sources of inequalities between the races.
-Radicals generally argue against concentrated private power and wealth, lack of public control, repressive restrictions on self- determination and self-definition.
+For example, radicals have cogent, if not always compelling, explanatory models that speak to the old and continuing sources of inequalities between the races.
+Radicals generally argue against concentrated private power and wealth, lack of public control, repressive restrictions on self-determination and self-definition.
 While they are often naive about what can be done in various areas of public policy, their diagnostic insights are sharp.

-They argue that New Deal liberalism and more recent liberal policies failed and that the market has failed to bring about the economic redistribution that is their definition of social justice.
-They believe that the growth of the middle class has made revolutionary and radical change less likely because the constituency for redistribution has eroded.
-They contend that mainstream efforts to bring about change, such as bargaining, marginal shifts-in-share of resources, and pressure group politics, will fail in the future as they have in the past.
-They are perhaps most critical of liberals because they argue that liberals are fundamentally cowards, recognizing and agreeing with the socio-political dynamics that radicals assert but unwilling to accept the implications of this knowledge.
+They argue that New Deal liberalism and more recent liberal policies failed, and that the market has failed to bring about the economic redistribution that is their definition of social justice.
+They are perhaps most critical of liberals because they argue that liberals are fundamentally cowards-recognizing and agreeing with the social-political dynamics that radicals assert but unwilling to accept the implications of this knowledge.

-However well worked out, the radical perspective has been marginal in the practice of public management.
-For that reason they generally have not had a central place in American politics and have not attracted substantial black interest.
-In the current ideological turmoil that seems to be even more the case.
 The declining influence of radicals (black or white) in the black community is not surprising.
-Black intellectuals have long been disillusioned with radicals, who they believe used blacks as victims on display and had more interest in the class than the racial aspects of inequality.
+Black intellectuals have long been disillusioned with radicals, who they believe used blacks as victims on display and had more interest in the class than, in the racial aspects of inequality.
 Since class inequality is still the principal interest of radicals, there is likely to remain a significant distance between blacks and radicals.
 The "black power movement" was a case where blacks sought to make their own radical critique of American and black society.
 It is not a coincidence that a major part of this effort was that it sought to present a black radical critique separate from the white radical perspective.
-The movement was successful in this regard and had the impact of changing a generation of young blacks by opening up for critical examination many of the assumptions, symbols, and ideas about American society and themselves that blacks had simply adopted uncritically from the liberal tradition.
-Because it largely addressed issues only touched by the civil rights movement, the black power movement was important not so much for its political impact as much as for its creation of a disposition among blacks to acknowledge the importance of the questions we propose in this essay.
+Because it largely addressed issues only touched by the civil rights movement, the black power movement was important not so much for its political impact as for its creation of a disposition among blacks to acknowledge the importance of the questions we propose in this essay.